-Goat milk is the most commonly consumed type of dairy in the world.
-In fact, 65% to 72% of all dairy consumed globally is goat milk.
+Goat milk is one of the most commonly consumed types of dairy in the world.
+In fact, nearly three quarters of the world's population consumes goat milk.
 This is partially due to the ease of keeping goats as opposed to cows in developing countries, where goat milk is an important source of calories, protein, and fats.
 In many countries, people express a preference for goat milk over cow milk.

 Goat milk is thicker and creamier than cow milk or plant milks, and goat milk has more nutrients that may offer health benefits.
 For example:

 If you’re considering drinking goat milk, it’s important to understand the benefits it can provide.

 A one-cup serving of whole goat milk contains:

 Goat milk is also an excellent source of vitamin A. Studies show that consuming enough vitamin A can help reduce your risk of cataracts, certain forms of cancer, and even help children fight off measles.

 Potential Health Benefits of Goat Milk

 Goat milk is not just a specialty beverage.
 Depending on your lifestyle, goat milk may be a better choice than cow or plant milk, as it offers a number of advantages:

 Compared to standard cow milk, soy milk, or nut milks, goat milk has more protein per serving.
 And, the protein in goat milk appears to be more digestible, meaning your body can use it more easily.
 Goat milk also contains significantly more protein than almond milk or rice milk.